YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that an indirection or XECUTE command failed due to syntax errors.

-Action: Review the the code and make sure the indirection or XECUTE string has valid syntax and contains no non-graphic characters.
+Action: Review the code and make sure the indirection or XECUTE string has valid syntax and contains no non-graphic characters.
 Consider using $ZWRITE to identify any such characters.

 --------------------
 INDRMAXLEN